akhinos/cf4k8s-networking/README.md

 - routes
 - secrets

-The istio documentation has some information on how-to retrieve the current configuration of the sidecar and ingress envoys in a cluster using the `istioctl` https://istio.io/docs/ops/diagnostic-tools/proxy-cmd/
+The istio documentation has some information on how-to retrieve the current configuration of the sidecar and ingress envoys in a cluster using the `istioctl` https://istio.io/docs/ops/diagnostic-tools/proxy-cmd/.
+It is also possible to directly use envoy's [admin endpoint](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) on port 15000.
+For example, dump config via a GET on `/config_dump` or examine endpoints via a GET on `/clusters?format=json`.

 In the istio case other envoy proxy runs on the same node (as sidecar container) as the app on the upstream host.